jin06/binlogo/README.md

 [中文](README_zh.md) | [English](README.md)

 Binlogo is the distributed, visualized application based on MySQL binlog.
-In short, binlogo is to process the data changes of MySQL into easy to understand messages and send them to different places according to the user's configuration.
-This is some advantages:
+In short, binlogo is to process the data changes of MySQL into easily understand messages and output to different systems according to the user's configuration.
+Here are part of advantages:

-* Distributed, multi node improves availability.
+* Distributed, multi node improves availability of the whole system.
-* Visualization, can complete common operations and observe the status of the whole cluster in the control background
+* Visualization, can complete common operations and observe the status of the whole cluster in the control website
+* It can be output to multiple queues or other applications, and new outputs are constantly added

 ### Get Started